tkerr/ab3gy-pyutils/README.md

 ## decode.py
 Functions to convert arrays of bytes to numeric and string data formats.

+## filetree.py
+The filetree class provides an iterator to loop through all files in a directory tree.

 ## strutils.py
 Various string utility functions, mostly for date and time formatting and UTF-8 encoding.